jeronstone/sph0229/README.md

 ## Setting up Venv

+Note: these steps are for Ubuntu and use apt.
+Steps for setting up venv on windows will be slightly different - download ffmpeg based on their website instructions.

 Clone this repo, then:
 ```python -m venv /path/to/new/virtual/environment```
 ```source bin/activate/``` (use this command to reactivate venv later - other commands only need to be run on first activation)